-An annual review of the Health and Wellbeing Strategy will be reported to the Health and Wellbeing Board.
+In addition, a full annual review of the Health and Wellbeing Strategy will be reported to the Health and Wellbeing Board.
 This will include:

 - Progress on chosen priorities for action, including any chosen healthy settings. - Application of Principles and Ways of Working. - A summary dashboard of key outcomes. - Ongoing development of the Health and Wellbeing Board as effective system leadership team (including work with the Leadership Centre).